 Adams and Reese partner will lead association in 2017-2018

-NASHVILLE, June 29, 2015 — Memphis lawyer Lucian T. Pera took office as vice president of the Tennessee Bar Association (TBA) at the group’s annual convention this week in Nashville.
+NASHVILLE, June 13, 2016 — Memphis lawyer Lucian T. Pera will take office as president-elect of the Tennessee Bar Association (TBA) at the group’s annual convention this week in Nashville.
 He will serve in that position during the 2016-2017 bar year and move into the presidency in 2017.

 “The TBA is the coolest and most vibrant bar association in the country, and it’s a really unique opportunity to serve as president,” Pera said.

 Pera is a partner in the Memphis office of Adams and Reese LLP, where he practices in the areas of commercial litigation, media law, and legal ethics and professional responsibility.
 A Memphis native, Pera has practiced law in his hometown since 1986.
 He practiced law for 20 years with Armstrong Allen PLLC before joining and helping open the Memphis office of Adams and Reese in 2006.
 Pera graduated from Princeton University with honors and earned his law degree from Vanderbilt University School of Law in 1985.

 Pera has been active in the TBA since his first year of law practice, beginning in the bar’s Young Lawyer Division and rising to serve as YLD president in 1993-1994.
 For almost a decade starting in 1995, he led the bar’s legal ethics committee, which wrote and successfully proposed to the Tennessee Supreme Court a completely revised set of lawyer ethics rules patterned after the American Bar Association’s model rules.
 At the same time, he also served on the ABA “Ethics 2000” Commission, which overhauled the model rules for the entire United States in 2002.